mvolkmann/blog/src/swift.md

   - "Clone an existing project"
   - "Open a project or file"

+Another way to open an existing Xcode project is to double-click the `.xcodeproj` file that is created.

 The "Source Control" menu supports many Git commands including Commit, Push, Pull, Fetch Changes, Stash Changes, and Discard All Changes.
 When committing changes a window opens where